Zeeshan Ashraf

-Zeeshan Ashraf Qasmi (born 28 February 1977 in Quetta, Pakistan) is a former field hockey full back from Pakistan.
-He made his international debut for Pakistan in 2001, and competed in the 2006 Commonwealth Games.
+Zeeshan Ashraf Qasmi (born 28 February 1977 in Quetta, Pakistan) is a former field hockey full back player from Pakistan.
+He made his international debut for Pakistan in 2001.
+He captained the national side during the 2008 Beijing Olympics and the 2010 Hockey World Cup.
+He was also the flag bearer for Pakistan at the 2008 Olympic opening ceremony.
+His leadership in the 2010 Asian Games secured Pakistan a direct berth for the 2012 London Olympics.

 Career

 He captained the Pakistan national field hockey team during the 2008 Summer Olympics in Beijing, and the 2010 Hockey World Cup in India.
-In the latter tournament, Pakistan finished 12th of 12th, after which Ashraf announced that all players on the team, himself included, would retire.
+In the latter tournament, Pakistan finished last, after which Ashraf announced that all players on the team, himself included, would retire.